 What I have learned

-During my four months stay at Facebook HQ, Menlo Park, the company, and my team have provided numerous opportunities to learn and grow through design, coding, team building and hackathons.
+During my time at Facebook HQ, Menlo Park, the company, and my team have provided numerous opportunities to learn and grow through design, coding, team building, and hackathons.